Bianca Lopes discusses the future of identity proofing amidst changing economic dynamics.

 All of this begs the question: how do we build an environment for safely stewarding data, considering these many influential factors?

-Join us for our webinar on April 7 as we explore this topic with Bianca Lopes, entrepreneur and an expert in identity, trust and data, Bianca will be digging into ethical questions around the following:
+In this webinar we explore this topic with Bianca Lopes, entrepreneur and an expert in identity, trust and data.
+Bianca digs into ethical questions around the following:

 - How identity proofing is evolving in the digital world